lou-dy/CatCom/README.md

 # README

-CatCom will be my first student created app using Ruby and Rails.
+FancyFins will be my first student created app using Ruby and Rails.

 Things you may want to cover: